JamFox/quartz.jamfox.dev/content/Books/Dune.md

 > "For your part in all this I could gladly have you strangled," Paul said.
 "You couldn't evade it!" he snapped as the old woman stiffened in rage.
 "But I think it better punishment that you live out your years never able to touch me or bend me to a single thing that your scheming desires."
 >
 > "Jessica, what have you done?" the old woman demanded.

+## Dune Messiah

+> There exists no separation between gods and men; one blends softly casual into the other.

+> To have built this place especially for Edric, though—what a sharp finger that pointed at his weakness.
+What here, Scytale wondered, was aimed at me?

+> A creature who has spent His life creating one particular representation of his selfdom will die rather than become the antithesis of that representation

+> They're not mad.
+They're trained to believe, not to know.
+Belief can be manipulated.
+Only knowledge is dangerous.

+> To use raw power is to make yourself infinitely vulnerable to greater powers.

+> The dis-trans defied political cryptology because it relied on subtle distortions of natural sound patterns which could be scrambled with enormous intricacy.

+> More than one government has fallen because people discovered the real extent of official wealth.

+> They think of the Jihad the way I thought of it—most of them.
+It is a source of strange experiences, adventure, wealth

+> "You don't back people into a corner," Alia said.
+"Not if you want them to remain peaceful."

+> "The uninitiated try to conceive of prescience as obeying a Natural Law," Paul said.
+He steepled his Hands in front of Him.
+"But it'd be just as correct to say it's heaven speaking to us, that being able to read the future is a Harmonious act of man's being.
+In other words, prediction is a natural consequence in the wave of the present.
+It wears the guise of nature, you see.
+But such powers cannot be used from an attitude that pre-states aims and purposes.
+Does a chip caught in the wave say where it's going?
+There is no cause and effect in the oracle.
+Causes become occasions or convections and confluences, places where the currents meet.
+Accepting prescience, you fill your being with concepts repugnant to the intellect.
+Your intellectual consciousness, therefore, rejects them.
+In rejecting, intellect becomes a part of the processes, and is subjugated.

+> "And why do the damned things have that many lights if we're not supposed to try for them?"
+"A Bene Gesserit should ask the reasoning behind an open-ended system?"
+Paul asked.

+> To whom was Edric speaking?
+Damnably clever words, that were heavy with manipulation leverages—that subtle undertone of comfortable humor, the unspoken air of shared secrets; his manner said he and Paul were two sophisticates, men of a wider universe who understood things not granted common folk.
+With a feeling of shock, Paul realized that he had not been the main target for all this rhetoric.
+This affliction visited upon the court had been speaking for the benefit of others—speaking to Stilgar, to the household guards...perhaps even to the hulking aide.

+> When a creature has developed into one thing, he will choose death rather than change into his opposite.

+> The pitfall of Bene Gesserit training, she reminded herself, lay in the powers granted; such powers predisposed one to vanity and pride.
+But power deluded those who used it.
+One tended to believe power could overcome any barrier...including one's own ignorance.

+> by every action that he preferred machines to men, statistics to individuals, the far away general view to the intimate personal touch requiring imagination and initiative.

+> It occurred to Paul then that all creatures must carry some kind of destiny stamped out by purposes of varying strengths, by the fixatives of training and disposition.
+From the moment the Jihad had chosen him, he'd felt himself hemmed in by the forces of a multitude.
+Their fixed purposes demanded and controlled his course.
+Any delusions of Free Will he harbored now must be merely the prisoner rattling his cage.
+His curse lay in the fact that he saw the cage.

+> "I told him that to endure oneself may be the hardest task in the universe."

+> Not collecting, that is the ultimate gathering.'
+What can you gather without gathering yourself?"

+> "Magnificent!"
+Bijaz chortled.
+"You attack—therefore you have will power and exercise self-determination."

+> our masters, the Tleilaxu.
+The Guild and Bene Gesserit believe we produce artifacts.
+In Reality, we produce tools and services.
+Anything can be a tool—poverty, war.
+War is useful because it is effective in so many areas.
+It stimulates the metabolism.
+It enforces government.
+It diffuses genetic strains.
+It possesses a vitality such as nothing else in the universe.
+Only those who recognize the value of war and exercise it have any degree of self-determination.

+> "Did you really see me go into the Tleilaxu tanks?"
+Hayt asked, fighting an odd reluctance to ask that question.
+"Did I not say it?"
+Bijaz demanded.
+The dwarf bounced to his feet.
+"We had a terrific struggle with you.
+The flesh did not want to come back."

+> Once...long ago he'd thought of himself as an inventor of government.
+But the invention had fallen into old patterns.
+It was like some hideous contrivance with plastic memory.
+Shape it any way you wanted, but relax for a moment, and it snapped into the ancient forms.
+Forces at work beyond his reach in human breasts eluded and defied him.

+> "You can't build politics on love," he said.
+"People aren't concerned with love; it's too disordered.
+They prefer despotism.
+Too much freedom breeds chaos.
+We can't have that, can we?
+And how do you make despotism lovable?"

+> Don't look too closely at the law.
+Do, and you'll find the rationalized interpretations, the legal casuistry, the precedents of convenience.
+You'll find the serenity, which is just another word for death.

+> The convoluted wording of legalisms grew up around the necessity to hide from ourselves the violence we intend toward each other.
+Between depriving a man of one hour of his life and depriving him of his life there exists only a difference of degree.
+You have done violence to him, consumed his energy.
+Elaborate euphemisms may conceal your intent to kill but behind any use of power over another the ultimate assumption remains: "I feed on your energy."

+> Government cannot be religious and self-assertive at the same time.
+Religious experience needs a spontaneity which laws inevitably suppress.
+And you cannot govern without laws.
+Your laws eventually must replace morality, replace conscience, replace even the religion by which you think to govern.
+Sacred ritual must spring from praise and holy yearnings which hammer out a significant morality.
+Government, on. the other hand, is a cultural organism particularly attractive to doubts, questions and contentions.
+I see the day coming when ceremony must take the place of faith and symbolism replace morality.

+> Possession of second sight has a tendency to make one a dangerous fatalist, she thought.
+Unfortunately, there existed no abstract leverage, no calculus of prescience.
+Visions of the future could not be manipulated as formulae.
+One had to enter them, risking life and sanity.

+> "I wanted to be able to laugh," she whispered.
+Tears slid down her cheeks.
+"But I'm sister to an emperor who's worshipped as a god.
+People fear me.
+I never wanted to be feared."
+HE wiped the tears from her face.
+"I don't want to be part of history," she whispered.
+"I just want to be loved...and to love."

+> "I must...I must.
+He's the bait in his own trap.
+He's the servant of power and terror.
+Violence...deification is a prison enclosing him.
+He'll lose...everything.
+It'll tear him apart."
+"You speak of Paul?"
+"They drive him to destroy himself," she gasped, arching her back.
+"Too much weight, too much grief.
+They seduce him away from love."
+She sank back to the bed.
+"They're creating a universe where he won't permit himself to live."

+> There exists a limit to the force even the most powerful may apply without destroying themselves.
+Judging this limit is the true artistry of government.
+Misuse of power is the fatal sin.
+The law cannot be a tool of vengeance, never a hostage, nor a fortification against the martyrs it has created.
+One cannot threaten any individual and escape the consequences.

+> But my hands are blue with time.
+I think...I think I tried to invent life, not realizing it had already been invented.

+> "The Zensunni approach to birth," he said, urging her along faster, "is to wait without purpose in the state of highest tension.
+Do not compete with what is happening.
+To compete is to prepare for failure.
+Do not be trapped by the need to achieve anything.
+This way, you achieve everything."